omers/bind_geoip/README.md

 Using BIND server to serve Geo based queries
 ==========

-Using Bind dns server to serve queries based on Geo IP location.
-Same functionality as F5 Global Traffic Manager
+Using Bind DNS server to serve queries based on Geo IP location.
+This solution is based on open source tools to provide the same functionality as F5 Global Traffic Manager.

+The script should be configured to run via cron, update the GeoIP database file (From MaxMind) and build an access list file for BIND dns.

 Prerequiests
 =========